younesbarmaki1809/younesbarmaki1809/README.md

 <div align="left">

-I'm an AI Engineering student at ENSIA with a passion for **Machine Learning, Computer Vision, and Full-Stack Development**.
+I'm an AI Engineering student at ENSIA with a passion for **Machine Learning, NLP and  Computer Vision**.
 I enjoy building intelligent systems and exploring the intersection of AI and real-world applications.

 - 🔭 **Currently working on:** ML projects & intelligent systems
-- 🌱 **Currently learning:** Advanced NLP & MLOps
+- 🌱 **Currently learning:** Advanced NLP.
 - 💼 **Open to:** Collaborations & ML/AI opportunities
 - 📫 **Reach me at:** younes.barmaki@ensia.edu.dz